MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/sandbox-environments.md

 ## Other considerations

+To ensure reliable and efficient sandbox environment performance, consider the following factors.

 ### Sandbox expiration

 You can cancel or delete a sandbox when necessary.
-Plan a strategy for removing a sandbox to save on costs and ensure effective security.
+Plan a strategy for removing sandboxes to save on costs and ensure that security remains dependable.
 Consider the cost and sandbox expiration date to determine when to remove a sandbox.
 After a sandbox expires, move it to the [decommissioned](https://github.com/Azure/Enterprise-Scale/wiki/ALZ-Policies#decommissioned) management group.

 #### Cost

 A key concern for cloud-based sandbox environments is cost tracking.
-You can create a budget in Microsoft Cost Management.
+To make tracking easier, you can create a budget in Microsoft Cost Management.
 The [budgets feature](/azure/cost-management-billing/costs/tutorial-acm-create-budgets#create-a-budget-in-the-azure-portal) sends you alerts when actual spending or forecasted spending crosses a configured threshold.

-When you deploy a sandbox, you can create a Microsoft Cost Management budget for it and assign it to the subscription.
+When you deploy a sandbox, you can create a Microsoft Cost Management budget and assign it to the subscription.
 The budget feature alerts the sandbox users when spending thresholds cross the percentage that you specify.
 For example, you can set an alert for when the budget crosses the 100% spend threshold.
 In that case, you might want to [cancel](/azure/cost-management-billing/manage/cancel-azure-subscription#what-happens-after-subscription-cancellation) or delete a subscription.
 The alert alone is just a warning mechanism.

-Assign a budget to all sandboxes.
-You can apply a default budget sandboxes by using the [Deploy-Budget](https://www.azadvertizer.net/azpolicyadvertizer/Deploy-Budget.html) Azure Policy at the sandbox management group level.
-Set the default budget to the maximum cost the organization tolerates for a sandbox.
+You can assign a budget to all sandboxes.
+Apply a default budget by using the [Deploy-Budget](https://www.azadvertizer.net/azpolicyadvertizer/Deploy-Budget.html) Azure policy at the sandbox management group level.
+Set the default budget to the maximum cost the organization approves for a sandbox.
 The default budget sends cost alerts for any sandbox that isn’t assigned a more specific budget.

 #### Expiration date